-A series of initial tests such as blood, urine and fecal sample tests and x-rays will need to be done to rule out other health problems, such as chronic gastritis, inflammatory bowel disease, or even parasites.
+A series of initial tests such as blood, urine and fecal sample tests and x-rays are necessary.

 If other GI problems are ruled out, double-contrast radiography and/or abdominal ultrasound can be used to determine if a tumor is present in the stomach.